A Backdoor-based Explainable AI Benchmark for High Fidelity Evaluation of Attributions: Introduction

-In this article, we first provide a set of clear fidelity criteria that eXplainable Artificial Intelligence (XAI) benchmarks should adhere to.
-We argue that these benchmarks should ensure fidelity to both the explained model and the input, thereby satisfying both \textit{functional mapping invariance}~(\S~\ref{sec:fidCri}-1) and \textit{input distribution invariance}~(\S~\ref{sec:fidCri}-2).
-Moreover, we stress that attribution benchmarks should offer verifiable ground truth for attributions and sensitive metrics for evaluating them, which we refer to as \textit{attribution verifiability}~(\S~\ref{sec:fidCri}-3) and \textit{metric sensitivity}~(\S~\ref{sec:fidCri}-4), respectively.
+In this paper, we first provide a set of clear fidelity criteria that eXplainable Artificial Intelligence (XAI) benchmarks should adhere to.
+We argue that these benchmarks should ensure fidelity to both the explained model and the input, thereby satisfying both \textit{functional mapping invariance} and \textit{input distribution invariance}.
+Moreover, we stress that attribution benchmarks should offer verifiable ground truth for attributions and sensitive metrics for evaluation, which we refer to as \textit{attribution verifiability} and \textit{metric sensitivity}, respectively.
 Our foundational criteria not only set a standard for benchmarking but also facilitate a clear assessment of the existing XAI benchmarks.
-We then propose a new XAI benchmark (BackX) for attribution methods based on backdoor attacks~\cite{gu2019badnets,chen2017targeted,li2021invisible}.
-Backdoor attacks render a model sensitive to a specific trigger pattern to control their predictions.
-We propose to leverage this explicit control to systematically establish ground truth attributions for the model.
-With thorough analysis, we show that the proposed BackX benchmark is capable of offering a more desirable level of assurance for fulfilling the fidelity criteria over the existing benchmarks.
+We then propose a new XAI benchmark (BackX) for attribution methods based on backdoor neural Trojans~\citep{gu2019badnets} that render a model sensitive to a specific trigger pattern to control their predictions.
+We propose to leverage this explicit control to systematically establish ground truth attributions.
+Through a theoretical analysis, we establish a superior fidelity of our BackX.